Types of Breast Reconstruction

 There are two main types of breast reconstruction performed at Virginia Mason:

 - Breast implants — The breast mound is created with a saline or silicone-filled implant, after first performing tissue expansion for a several week period.
 The tissue expander is placed under the skin and chest muscle where it is gradually filled with saline through a tiny valve.
 The skin is comfortably stretched over time until it is large enough to accommodate the selected implant.
 In some cases, the opposite breast may be enlarged, lifted or reduced to better match the new breast.
 Learn more about breast implant reconstruction surgery.

 - Autologous tissue — Autologous means the use of a patient's own tissue for reconstruction of the breast.
-Also called tissue flap surgery, a patient's skin, fat, tissue and sometimes muscle are used to reshape the breast.
+A patient's skin, fat, tissue and sometimes muscle are used to reshape the breast.
 Most commonly tissue from the abdomen is used, though it can also be taken from the back, thigh or buttock.
-Flap procedures are more complicated than implant surgery, but can require fewer steps and may last longer than implants.
+Flap procedures are longer than implant surgery, but may require fewer steps with longer lasting results.
 Learn more about autologous tissue reconstruction surgery.

-Both types of breast reconstruction have benefits and costs, and only you can decide which is right for you.
-Our surgeons can show you pictures of women who have had the procedures, and we will help you get in touch with other patients who can talk about their experience.
+Both types of breast reconstruction have benefits and costs.
+Our surgeons can help you decide which is right for you.
 For more information about the types of breast reconstruction, call our office at (206) 223-6778.